 The Wood County Educational Service Center's school and community based prevention program uses evidence-based programs in the classroom.
-Read about many of those programs on the National Registry of Evidence-based Programs and Practices (NREPP) Web site.
-NREPP is a service of the Substance Abuse and Mental Health Services Administration (SAMHSA).
 If you have any questions about our programs, please feel free to contact us.

-Teen Institute groups exist to train, mobilize and empower youth to prevent the illegal use of alcohol, tobacco, other drugs and other possible self-destructive behaviors in themselves and their peers.
+The youth-led Teen Institute groups exist to train, mobilize and empower youth to prevent the illegal use of alcohol, tobacco, other drugs and other possible self-destructive behaviors in themselves and their peers.
 Throughout the year, we offer several events and activities for our Teen Institute members to learn and practice leadership roles.
 The biggest event of the year is attendance at the We Are the Majority Youth Rally in Columbus

 BABES is a primary prevention program designed to help children in kindergarten through second grade develop positive life skills.
 The program uses several puppets to introduce factual, non-judgmental information about alcohol, drugs, decision-making and coping skills.

 Class Action looks at social and legal consequences involving teens and alcohol.
 Teens prepare and present hypothetical civil cases in which someone has been harmed as the result of underage drinking.
 Topics include drinking and driving, fetal alcohol syndrome, drinking and violence, date rape, drinking and vandalism, and school alcohol policies.
 For grades 9-12.
 Read the SAMHSA report about this program.

 Expect Respect is a comprehensive prevention program designed to raise awareness of dating violence, teach skills for healthy relationships, develop youth leadership, and increase safety and respect on school campuses.
 A follow-up Expect Respect Support Group is offered after the class is completed, allowing girls to meet with other girls and boys to meet with other boys to share their experiences and support each other related to violence at home or in dating relationships.